Connect with others who understand.

 • Milk

-Some people with lupus nephritis have low potassium, even though high levels are more common.
-This can be caused by certain medications, like steroids or water pills, and sometimes there’s no clear reason.
-If you’ve never had low potassium, you probably don’t need to do anything to prevent it, but talk to your doctor if you’re concerned.
-Managing lupus flares and working with your care team on diet and treatment can help keep your potassium at a healthy level.
+Some people with lupus nephritis have low potassium, even though high potassium is more common.
+Low potassium can happen because of certain medicines, like steroids or water pills, and sometimes there isn’t a clear cause.
+If you’ve never had low potassium, you may not need to take steps to prevent it.
+Still, talk with your healthcare provider if you’re worried or if you have symptoms.
+Keeping lupus flares under control and working with your care team on diet and treatment can help keep your potassium in a healthy range.

 Have you had low potassium levels?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.